mbrucki/gtm-fpm/README.md

 ## License

-This plugin is licensed under the GPLv2 or later.
-See the [LICENSE](license.txt) file for more details.
+This plugin is licensed under the GPLv3.